-“Eerie Linux” begun in 2011 as a distribution experiment to teach myself more about Linux.
-About a year later I decided to start blogging about the things that I played with as they might or might not be of interest for other people.
+“Eerie Linux” began in 2011 as a distribution experiment to teach myself more about Linux.
+About a year later I decided to start blogging about the things that I played with as they might or might not be of interest for other people as well.
 I wanted to build an experimental Linux distribution and document that process in the blog.

-My goal has since shifted from creating that distro (I’ve reached that goal with E5 after all) to exploring the various aspects of Unix-like systems in general.
-While I had time to write up several posts a month during my studies, I have a family and a regular work now so free time is a lot more scarce now.
+My goal has since shifted from creating that distro (I’ve reached that goal with what I called “E5” after all) to exploring the various aspects of Unix-like systems in general.
+While I had time to write up several posts a month during my studies, I have a family and a regular work now so free time is a lot more scarce.